Q: What should I bring to Uganda for wildlife viewing and gorilla trekking?

 A: When traveling to Uganda, make sure to bring solid walking shoes/boots, sun glasses and enough sun screen.
 Do not forget insect repellent, your camera, rain gear, and binoculars.
 As far as clothing goes, please bring comfortable boots, preferably two or three pairs.
 Shorts and long trousers in khaki or olive are a good choice as well as t-shirts and shirts.
 The mornings and the evenings can be rather cold, so make sure to also bring clothing for that!

-A: Temperatures and climates change drastically from region to region in Uganda.
+A: Temperatures and climates change drastically from region to region in Uganda and the other countries around the Virunga volcanoes.
 Your needed equipment differs when gorilla tracking in Bwindi Impenetrable National Park and when on a game drive in Queen Elizabeth National Park.
 Instinct Safaris guides, however, are more than happy to assist you making the right choice for the best of your tour with Us.
 Sun screen is a good choice for everyone who is planning to visit East Africa.
 Along the equator, and in combination with great heights, it is essential to bring sun screen to protect your skin while on safari.
 Sun glasses will help protect your eyes, as well!

 Q: How safe is the region?

 A: Uganda and Rwanda are very safe African countries.
 After long years of struggle, both countries have managed to establish a peaceful environment.
 Even in Eastern DR Congo, the situation is improving.
 However, we only use the Goma route from Rwanda and Gisenyi when going to Mt.
 Nyiragongo.
 It is considered to be the safest way to reach our destinations in the Democratic Republic of the Congo safely.